fnproject/tutorials/grafana/README.md

 ## Before you begin

 * Make sure you have cloned the GitHub repo `fnproject/tutorials`
-* Make sure you are in the folder `<checked-out-dir>/tutorials/grafana` while executing the docker commands below
+* Make sure you are in the folder `<checked-out-dir>/tutorials/grafana` while executing the commands below
 * Make sure you have Docker 17.05 or later installed and running
 * Make sure you have `fn` CLI tool installed.
 If you don't have `fn` installed, follow the instructions to **download and install Fn** from the tutorial [Introduction](../Introduction#downloading-and-installing-fn)
 * Make sure you have `Fn server` up and running.
 If it's not running, follow the instructions to **start the Fn server** from the tutorial [Introduction](../Introduction#starting-fn-server)